 Generally, yes.
 The popup and push ads from PropellerAds are more aggressive.
 This leads to higher viewability and higher click-through rates (CTR).
 As a result, PropellerAds is able to generate more revenue than AdSense.
 However, Propeller Ads are less stringent from a product policy perspective than AdSense and as a result, the quality of ads shown is generally not as high as what one would see via AdSense.

-ylliX is an ad network that specializes in aggressive ad formats.
+ylliX is one of the best ad networks for aggressive ad formats.
 There is no restriction on website size or content and creating an account is free.
 As a result, ylliX is an option for publishers that are having problems getting their sites approved by mainstream providers like AdSense or Snigel.

 Does ylliX pay more than AdSense?

 ylliX is one of the high-paying AdSense alternatives.
-Some publishers have reported hitting CPMs of $3 for the USA and $0.25 for African Gos.
+Some publishers have reported hitting CPMs of $3 for the USA and $0.25 for African countries.
 However, ylliX requires publishers to use aggressive ad formats such as popunder ads, mobile redirects, and full-page ads.
-Most publishers have disapproved of these ad formats which has led to low ratings on Trustpilot.com.

 If you are frequently posting commerce-related content as a blogger or media publisher, it can be profitable to incorporate an affiliate marketing solution into your site.
 Skimlinks is ideal for publishers who want to monetize their text content without (or in addition to) display ads.
 They have a network of affiliate merchants and scan your content for mentions of registered partners.
 Whenever Skimlinks finds a mention, it will add an affiliate link to earn a commission.
 The benefit of using a solution like this is that you do not need to manage or seek partnerships and separate affiliate programs for your content.
 Instead, you can rely on the Skimlinks network.